rebeccalim20/IDAssignment1/README.md

 - **All page layout consist of the header design (band name),navigation bar to all different pages , footer design (include the link to the band social media) (for the view social media included animated hover when user interacted) (All pages included changes the colour of the scrollbar)**
 - Added two fonts pair to the page
 - Pages were align properly (Accordingly)
-- first page of the website consist of album design of the band and include the form page design  , included the required form for the user to fill up
+- first page of the website consist of album design of the band and include the form page design  , included the required form for the user to fill up.
+User able to fill up the form part of the layout and able to show sign of validation.
 - the second page of the website include the book page design , time slot , location and  more on allowing the user to book their tickets to the live concert of the band .
 (Include the design for animated hover button for interactive view for book now ) the text include of fading effect of the text design when the browser refresh )
 - the third page of the website include the music video of the band , regarding on their work video.
 - the fourth page of the website include the band information , the members name  and more about the band history regarding when they started.